Generalizable Synthetic Image Detection via Language-guided Contrastive Learning: Experiments

-The detection results of all competing methods are tabulated in Table~\ref{tab:openset}.
-It can be seen that the detection performance of Wang \cite{easyspot2020} and CR \cite{color_robust2022} is relatively poor, regardless of being retrained or not.
-Their average Acc values are around 72\%, indicating that their models cannot extract discriminative representations in open scenarios.
-In addition, Grag \cite{grag2021} performs well in distinguishing real photos from GAN synthetic images, which can be reflected by the 96.50\% Acc when detecting BigGAN from ImageNet\&VISION.
+The detection results on $\mathcal{T}_{fuse}$ of competing methods are tabulated in Table~\ref{tab:cmp_open}.
+It can be seen that the detection performance of Wang \cite{easyspot2020}, Grag \cite{grag2021}, and CR \cite{color_robust2022} is relatively poor; their average APs are around .50$\sim$.70 when detecting Guided and Latent DMs from real images, indicating that their models cannot extract discriminative representations in open scenarios.
+In addition, UniDet \cite{unidet} performs well in distinguishing real images from GAN synthetic images, which can be reflected by the .992 AP when detecting GauGAN from Danbooru and Artist.
 However, it still struggles to generalize well to other detection scenarios.
-For instance, Acc values are only 68.70\% when distinguishing LatentDiff from ImageNet\&VISION, and 73.65\% when classifying DALLE from Artist\&Danbooru.
-In contrast, aided by the language supervision, our proposed LASTED exhibits desirable detection performance in terms of AUC and Acc for all the considered cases.
-From the results in the last two columns of Table~\ref{tab:openset}, it can be concluded that LASTED possesses excellent generalizability, allowing it to extract highly discriminative representations in multiple cross-domain testing datasets.
-Overall, our LASTED achieves an average AUC of 92.70\% and an average Acc of 97.87\%, significantly outperforming the second-ranked competitor by +15.24\% and +22.66\%, respectively.
+For instance, APs are only .648 when distinguishing GLIDE from ImageNet and VISION, and .705 when classifying Guided Diffusion from Danbooru and Artist.
+In contrast, aided by the language supervision, our proposed LASTED exhibits desirable detection performance for most considered cases.
+Noted that in Table~\ref{tab:cmp_open}, we include a ``mix'' column to indicate the integration and simultaneous inference of all classes from $\mathcal{T}_{fuse}$, in contrast to the previous columns where only a single class is inferred each time.
+From the result, it can be concluded that LASTED possesses superior generalizability, allowing it to extract highly discriminative representations in multiple cross-domain testing datasets.
+Overall, our LASTED achieves an average AP of .913, significantly outperforming the second-ranked competitor by +10.4\%.